yashaswi2000/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

 | Secrets | High | Security sensitive config like certs |
 | Logs, Traces, Metrics | Low |

-# Control Families
+### Control Families

-## Deployment Architecture (pod and namespace configuration)
+#### Deployment Architecture (pod and namespace configuration)

-Emissary Ingress components are typically deployed into one namespace:

-- **emissary-system** - Holds core infrastructure control plane pods like diagd, ambex etc. May also have an envoy ingress controller.
+-  Emissary has ambassador_id in CRDs which tells emissary what specific resources to monitor for changes.
 Pods

 - **emissary-ingress** - Main Emissary pod with control plane and Envoy proxy.